Attorney for Stockbroker Mediation

 The following will occur during the mediation process:

-An opening session is held.
+- An opening session may be held.
 This session involves both parties and the mediator.
 Each side will have the opportunity to explain background information, key facts, damages and liability.

 Mediation is voluntary.
-If you are not satisfied with the outcome of the negotiations, you do not need to sign the settlement agreement.
+If you are not satisfied with the outcome of the negotiations, you do not need to agree to the proposed settlement.
 You can proceed to arbitration.
 Often, the most effective time to mediate a claim is once the formal arbitration claim is pending with FINRA and the parties have completed all the fact-finding and evidence gathering.
 Again a stockbroker mediation lawyer can help you through this process.

 The Many Benefits of Stockbroker Mediation